Helping out a community hit hard by flooding

 Borough officials said clogged pipes from a nearby bridge project are to blame.

-"What I'm hearing right now is most of these houses are gonna be condemned and most of them don't have flood insurance," Merna explained.
-"We always expect some flooding but it's never been so severe that we might lose our community over it, that it might never be the same."
+"What I'm hearing right now is most of these houses are gonna be condemned, and most of them don't have flood insurance," Merna explained.
+"We always expect some flooding, but it's never been so severe that we might lose our community over it, that it might never be the same."

-The floodwaters have started to recede here in Gilberton but the damage is already done.
+The floodwaters have started to recede here in Gilberton, but the damage is already done.

 If you'd like to help Kathleen, please call her at 570-900-8344.